temporalio/documentation/docs/server/production-deploy.md

 Temporal Server is a Go application which you can [import](/server/options) or run as a binary (we offer [builds with every release](https://github.com/temporalio/temporal/releases)).

-If you are just running the Go binary, Go is not required.
+If you are running only the Go binary, Go is not required.

 But if you are building Temporal or running it from source, [Go v1.16+ is required](https://github.com/temporalio/temporal/blob/master/CONTRIBUTING.md).